How did I spend National Mutt Day, July 31, 2018?

 The day I’m visiting (Mutt Day, remember?) artist-in-residence Tutani Mgabazi is at the park discussing his work that’s primarily inspired by beauty, specifically female beauty.

 “The stone speaks to me,” he says, referring to rough uncarved stone void of any characteristic sheen associated with this style of African art.
 “This piece is about inner beauty,” he says guesting to several female faces in profile, “by capturing outer beauty.”
 Subtle curves and peaks in the polished stone defines perfect female cheek bones, jaw lines and suggestions of eyes.
+(Find out more about this artist on Grownup Travels here)

 What sculpture do I take home?
 Not one of Mgabazi’s, unfortunately.
 But a different artist: 33-year-old Thomas Nyamasoka from Guruve, Zimbabwe, who the gallery started representing this year.